sustainability — is it still a good idea to install solar panels?

 how much does a combination of solar panels and a home battery cost?

 It all depends on how many solar panels you want and what the capacity of your home battery will be.
-But we'd like to give you an indication of the price.
+As we've stated above, 8 solar panels are already included in the prices you see on the website and will reduce your E-level to around E10.

 If you want to get a calculation for a different setup, for example to reduce your E-level to 0, we'd love to help you.
 Don't hesitate to contact us.